tkreuziger/comfyui-claude/README.md

 ## Setup

-Clone the repository into your custom nodes folder and install the requirements:
+You can find the node in the ComfyUI package registry via its name "ComfyUI Claude" and install it from there.
+Alternativeyl, clone the repository into your custom nodes folder and install the requirements:

 ```bash
 git clone https://github.com/tkreuziger/comfyui-claude.git ./ComfyUI/custom_nodes/comfyui-claude